AdityaSaraf/academic-website/content/authors/admin/_index.md

 # - Visitors
 ---

 Hello and welcome to my portfolio.
-I am currently a Research Assistant in Computer Science and Engineering at the University of Michigan, hosted by [Grant Schoenebeck](http://schoeneb.people.si.umich.edu/).
+I am currently a second year PhD student in Computer Science at Cornell University, where I am working with [Joe Halpern](https://www.cs.cornell.edu/home/halpern/).
 I recently completed my M.S. in Computer Science at the University of Washington under [Anna Karlin](https://homes.cs.washington.edu/~karlin/)'s supervision.

 My primary research interests lie in the intersection of economics and computer science.
 I enjoy creating compelling and realistic mathematical models of behavior, and rigorously investigating the outcomes of these models.
-My Master's thesis formally modelled how agents might procrastinate when faced with a difficult task, and used competition to alleviate the harms of procrastination.
-I've also worked more broadly in theoretical computer science, investigating strong privacy definitions to protect correlated data and a unique, *hidden* property testing setting for graphs.
-In the past, I've done research in Tech Policy/HCI and Natural Language Processing.
+My Master's thesis considered a model of how agents might procrastinate when faced with a difficult task, and used competition to alleviate the harms of procrastination.
+I've also worked more broadly in theoretical computer science, investigating strong privacy definitions to protect correlated data and coordination games on large social networks.
+Recently, I started work on incentive issues surrounding cryptocurrencies.
+In the past, I've done research in Tech Policy/HCI and NLP.
 <!-- I've recently worked on mechanisms for Bayesian differential privacy, a stronger version of the well-studied differential privacy that better protects correlated data.
 I have also investigated a unique property testing setting for graph properties, where the input graph was *hidden* by an oracle.
 Some graph properties are efficiently certifiable in this setting; we provided a partial classification.
 In the past, I've done research in Tech Policy/HCI and Natural Language Processing. -->

-In addition to my CS interests, I'm also interested in Epistemology and Philosophy of Statistics.
-I've investigated to what extent rational agents are *obligated* to form beliefs according to logical laws.
-I'm currently designing a new, *social* theory of statistical evidence that builds on likelihood-based methods, and is mathematically interesting because it's compatible with weak, qualitative requirements on rationality.
+In addition to my CS interests, I'm also interested in epistemology and the philosophy of statistics.
+I'm currently designing a new, *social* theory of statistical evidence, Robust Bayesianism (RB), that extends likelihood-based methodologies to broader settings.
+RB is mathematically interesting because it's compatible with weak, qualitative requirements on rationality.
+I'm also working on connecting statistical definitions of evidence to more commonplace ethical definitions of evidence, with the goal of providing an "ethics-first" approach to evidence, and to epistemology more generally.